davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Properties of a Consensus Algorithm

-Now let's think about our examples: what do they rely on the consensus algorithm to do?
+Think about our examples above.
+What do they all rely on the consensus algorithm to do?

-Unfortunately for us, there isn't a well-accepted set of consensus properties we can rattle off here.
-Whereas database people have ACID (*atomic, consistent, isolated, durable*), there's no similarly catchy acronym for consensus algorithms.
+Unfortunately, there isn't a well-accepted set of consensus properties we can rattle off here.
+Database people have ACID (*atomic, consistent, isolated, durable*); there's no similarly catchy acronym for consensus algorithms.
 We're going to have to wing it.
-Of course, we should still come up with big fancy words to name our ideas; big words are useful tools for sounding super smart and intimidating people.
-(They also can be useful for referring back to these ideas later &mdash; which is something we'll be doing, a lot.)
+Of course, we still ought to come up with big fancy words to name our ideas; gotta sound smart if we want to be taken seriously!
+(Also, having 1-2 word names for these will be useful, since we're going to refer back to these quite a bit.)

 ### Coherence

 First, let's cover the basic correctness condition.
-The point of a consensus algorithm is to keep computers in sync; so at the end of the algorithm, all computers that participted had better end up with same state!
+The point of a consensus algorithm is to take some state, and keep it in sync across a network of computers; so when a consensus algorithm finishes, all the computers had better end up with the same state!
 Let's call this most basic requirement the **coherence** property.

 ### Conflict Resolution

 What else?
 Another core feature we'll need is **conflict resolution**.
-What if two people try to update the same key of our key-value store?
-What if two nodes try to obtain the same lock using our distributed lock service?
-We need to choose one and only one correct answer.
+What if two people try to update the same key of our key-value store at the same time?
+What if two nodes try to obtain the same lock using our distributed lock service in parallel?
+When multiple answers are possible, we need to choose one and only one correct answer.
 We need a way to resolve concurrent updates that conflict with one another.

-At least for our purposes, it should be fine to resolve conflicts arbitrarily; as long as the algorithm decides on one of the proposed updates, it doesn't matter which one it chooses.
+At least for our purposes, it should be fine for the algorithm to resolve the conflicts however it chooses, even at random if it wants to.
+The algorithm does not ever need to prefer one kind of answer over another; it can resolve conflicts arbitrarily.

 ### No Decoherence

+---

+An alternate way to explain the same idea:

+* Once the conflict is resolved, we need to be able to keep querying the result forever
+* Once the algorithm is done, it must not be allowed to change its mind
+* Think of the chaos that would ensure without that guarantee!
+* But note this rule is actually quite strict.
+We want it to apply for miniscule timescales
+* The *instant* someone can tell the conflict is resolved, we can never change our minds

+---

 Another observation: resolving conflicts alone isn't enough.
 We need to add a constraint: the algorithm needs to make a decision once and for all, and never go back on it.